 Earning credit for an internship

 Many academic departments offer internship credit - talk to your advisor about this prior to your internship.
-Consider elective credit through the Office for Career Development if you don’t qualify for your major internship credit, if you are doing an internship outside your area of study, or if you are completing an exploratory internship.
+Consider elective credit through Career Development if you don’t qualify for your major internship credit, if you are doing an internship outside your area of study, or if you are completing an exploratory internship.

-MORE →Download Internship Brochure!
+MORE → Download the Internship Brochure!